Wesleyan Christian Academy: Fine arts

 Wesleyan has one of the finest Fine Arts departments in NC.
 It won the Harris Teeter jingle award in 2009 and 2010.
 In 2008, a private Teaching Studio, under the direction of Michael Jarrett, was established to provide private instruction in instrumental and vocal music.
 The Studio now employs twenty-two part-time professional teachers and provides two hundred private lessons per week (school and community).
 The Studio is one of the largest in the Triad.
 Wesleyan now has 4th– 8th-grade choruses and three high school choruses.
 Each of the choruses goes to one or more accreditations.
 The Wesleyan Fine Arts has band programs for 6th– 8th-grade students and a high school band.
 There is also a Praise Band.
 Wesleyan Christian Academy hosts a High School musical annually.
 There is also an elementary musical, in which the fourth graders have the leading roles.

 Future growth

 In 2010 Wesleyan bought 66 acres of land in Colfax.
 It is located at the corner of Johnson St and Sandy Ridge Rd.
 The school plans to develop the land over the next few years, moving the school to the new land.
-They will do it in stage including sports fields, grounds, classes, and student life.
+They will do it in stages, including sports fields, grounds, classes, and student life.